Before

 husband's castle at Pontefract whilst he was still alive, by the

-Earl Warrene of Conisbrough, probably with the connivance of Edward
+Earl Warenne of Conisbrough, probably with the connivance of Edward

 II, Edward was much despised by noble and commoner alike.